 This articles discusses why someone may have heavy vaginal discharge and what they can do about it.

 Arousal fluid is clear and watery with a slippery texture.
-This fluid helps lubricate the vagina during sex.
+Other signs of arousal in females include:

 - increased heart rate and breathing

 - flushing of the face, neck, and chest

 - swelling of the breasts